gertie-sheshe/multi-checkout/README.md

 - **Zustand:** Zustand is a lightweight state management library for React applications.
 It provides a simple and efficient way to manage state within components.

 - **Styled-components:** Styled-components is a CSS-in-JS library that allows you to write CSS code directly within your JavaScript files.
 It offers a convenient way to style components in a modular and reusable manner.

+### :warning: **NOTE!**
+My use of styled-components in this small project is not a recommendation of production best practice.
+Please read [this article](https://dev.to/srmagura/why-were-breaking-up-wiht-css-in-js-4g9b) to understand the performance implications of using the CSS-in-JS pattern.

 ## Recommendations
 - **Proper Semantics:** Use of appropriate HTML elements, such as `<input>`, `<form>`, and `<fieldset>`, to ensure proper structure and semantics.